OpenEvalProject/evals/manuscripts/elife-85701/v2/manuscript.md

 General trends produced in model simulations using scenario S19 remained unchanged across different age groups.
 The extent of the impact depended on the combined magnitude of a decrease in the general antibiotic use in the community and a degree of azithromycin use in COVID-19 infected individuals belonging to a particular age group or a subpopulation.
 In the elderly (≥65 years-old) and the general population, antibiotic resistance is expected to increase due to azithromycin use in COVID-19 infected.
 Black arrows indicate model outcomes that approximate the reported trends in antibiotic resistance in France for different age groups including general population (Figure 3).
 Only in instances when there was no azithromycin use in COVID-19 infected individuals, we observed a decrease in antibiotic resistance relative to the pre-pandemic period (e.g. children <5 years-old).
 When combining the largest decrease in overall antibiotic use with no or minimal azithromycin use in COVID-19 infected individuals, we expect to see the largest decrease or no change in antibiotic resistance relative to the pre-pandemic period.

-## Effect of SARS-CoV-2 basic reproduction number (R0) and within-host pathogen interactions on AMR
+### Effect of SARS-CoV-2 basic reproduction number (R0) and within-host pathogen interactions on AMR

 Considering that model simulations reproduced an absolute increase in antibiotic resistance comparable to that of 2% reported for macrolides in France but did not reproduce the reported larger increase in penicillin resistance, which was more than a 9% rise (35.5% relative increase) in France, we explored additional factors that may have amplified this increase.
 Using model scenario S19, we show that an association between higher values of SARS-CoV-2 R0 and a greater percentage of COVID-19 infected individuals taking azithromycin leads to increased cumulative incidence of antibiotic-resistant IPDs and elevated antibiotic resistance (Figure 4A).
 For example, if pre-lockdown R0 of SARS-CoV-2 was 3.8 instead of 3.2, model simulations predict an increase of 3.5% (23.5%) in antibiotic resistance from the pre-pandemic levels instead of 2%.
 As the R0 value increases, the impact of azithromycin use becomes more pronounced.

 ![Figure 4.](https://cdn.elifesciences.org/articles/85701/elife-85701-fig4-v2.jpg)

-**Figure 4.:** 0 and percentage of COVID-19 infected individuals taking azithromycin in scenario S19 on antibiotic resistance (%) and the annual incidence of antibiotic-resistant invasive pneumococcal disease (IPD).Hypothetical within-host interactions contribute to an excess incidence of antibiotic-resistant IPDs.
+**Figure 4.:** Hypothetical within-host interactions contribute to an excess incidence of antibiotic-resistant IPDs.
 (A) Cumulative incidence of antibiotic-resistant IPDs and antibiotic resistance increase with greater values of SARS-CoV-2 R0 and higher percentage of the COVID-19 infected individuals taking azithromycin.
 The reproduction number for SARS-CoV-2 (R0) in the community corresponds to the most common estimates of R0 in France and other European countries ranging from R0=2–4 (Allieta et al., 2022; D’Arienzo and Coniglio, 2020; Di Domenico et al., 2020; Flaxman et al., 2020; Liu et al., 2020; Roux et al., 2020; Salje et al., 2020).
 (B) Annual excess in cumulative antibiotic-resistant IPD incidence in scenario S19 due to synergistic within-host ecological interactions compared to the same scenario with no within-host interactions and no azithromycin use (1.17 resistant IPD cases/100,000 inhabitants).
-A rate of disease progression increased by a factor  (no within-host interaction) and ψc=1 in scenario S19 applied to the general population assuming azithromycin use in 10% of the infected individuals resulted in approximately 0.06 and 0.75 additional cases of antibiotic-resistant disease per 100,000 inhabitants over the course of 1 year, respectively, compared to the scenario S19 assuming no within-host interaction and no azithromycin use (indicated by the black arrow).
-For more details, see ψc=40Appendix 2—figure 1.
+A rate of disease progression increased by a factor $ψ_{c}=1$ (no within-host interaction) and $ψ_{c}=40$ in scenario S19 applied to the general population assuming azithromycin use in 10% of the infected individuals resulted in approximately 0.06 and 0.75 additional cases of antibiotic-resistant disease per 100,000 inhabitants over the course of 1 year, respectively, compared to the scenario S19 assuming no within-host interaction and no azithromycin use (indicated by the black arrow).
+For more details, see Appendix 2—figure 1.

-Assuming within-host interactions where SARS-CoV-2 infection favors progression from pneumococcal colonization to disease (ψc>1) , we found that surges in COVID-19 cases accompanied by increasing levels of azithromycin use lead to excess number of cases caused by antibiotic-resistant strains.
-Indeed, a rate of disease progression increased by a factor ψc=40 in scenario S19 with 10% of infected using azithromycin applied to the general population results in approximately 0.75 additional cases of antibiotic-resistant disease per 100,000 inhabitants over the course of 1 year compared to 0.06 additional cases if there are no within-host interactions (Figure 4B).
+Assuming within-host interactions where SARS-CoV-2 infection favors progression from pneumococcal colonization to disease $(ψ_{c}>1)$ , we found that surges in COVID-19 cases accompanied by increasing levels of azithromycin use lead to excess number of cases caused by antibiotic-resistant strains.
+Indeed, a rate of disease progression increased by a factor $ψ_{c}=40$ in scenario S19 with 10% of infected using azithromycin applied to the general population results in approximately 0.75 additional cases of antibiotic-resistant disease per 100,000 inhabitants over the course of 1 year compared to 0.06 additional cases if there are no within-host interactions (Figure 4B).
 This represents 5% rise in resistance from the pre-pandemic levels (25% relative increase).

 ## Discussion